Lucas-Czerny/QuickMath/README.md

 # QuickMath

-This is a math library made for the Thunder Game Engine.
+This is a math library I made following the book "Foundation of Game Engine Development Part 1".
+I only did the project for practice, it isn't intended to be used in an actual game engine.
+Just use glm